Levminer/authme/README.md

 ## Authme Web

 -   Authme is now available as a web app.
-It's a PWA app to, so you can install it on your Android or IOS phone!
+It's a PWA app to, so you can install it on your Android or IOS phone.
 -   Try it out and give feedback: [Authme Web](https://github.com/levminer/authme-web)

 ## Release cycle